Sorority House Massacre II: Plot

-Five women, Linda, Jessica, Kimberly, Suzanne and Janey buy a new sorority house.
+Five women, Linda, Jessica, Kimberly, Suzanne, and Janey, buy a new sorority house.
 They get it cheap because of the bloody incidents that took place five years earlier, committed by a murderer known as Hockstatter.
 They decide to stay in it for the night so they can meet the movers in the morning.
 Janey tells the group of the murders, putting them on edge.
-As it turns to night, a storm rolls in and the girls meet their creepy new neighbor Orville Ketchum, who recalls the night of the murders and how Hockstatter was defeated.
-He gives them the key to the basement before returning home.
-The girls decide to explore the basement, and find Hockstatter's tools and a ouija board.
+As it turns to night, a storm rolls in, and the girls meet their creepy new neighbor, Orville Ketchum, who recalls the night of the murders and how Hockstatter was defeated.
+He gives them the basement key before returning home.
+The girls decide to explore the basement and find Hockstatter's tools and a ouija board.
 Meanwhile, Lt.
 Mike Block and Sgt.
 Phyliss Shawlee set out to get to the Hockstatter house after they receive a disturbance call.

-After taking showers, the group decide to use the ouija board to contact Hockstatter.
+After showering, the group decides to use the Ouija board to contact Hockstatter.
 However, after the planchette mysteriously flies into the fireplace, they become too scared and go to bed.
 After Suzanne and Janey have an argument, Janey returns downstairs to drink the rest of the alcohol.
 However, she is attacked and killed with a hook by an unknown assailant.

 Soon after, Suzanne goes downstairs to find Janey.
-She alerts the others of Janey's disappearance, and the group split up to search.
+She alerts the others of Janey's disappearance, and the group splits up to search.
 Suzanne goes up to the attic and accidentally stands on a bear trap before the killer slashes her to death.
 Meanwhile, Mike and Phyliss travel to a strip club to talk to Candy, a survivor of the Hockstatter massacre.
-Mike suspects Orville was part of the crimes but Candy can not recall.
+Mike suspects Orville was involved in the crimes, but Candy cannot recall.